French has been added to My Courses

 Resources

-The course is supported by textbooks, CDs, DVDs and a wide variety of authentic material as well as television and radio broadcasts and internet resources.
-The College’s Virtual Learning Environment Moodle allows students to access podcasts, videos, homework, class work and a wide range of resources prepared and selected by their teachers.
+Digital text books, DVDs and a wide variety of authentic material as well as television and radio broadcasts and internet resources support the course.
+The College’s Virtual Learning Environment allows students to access podcasts, videos, homework, class work and a wide range of resources prepared and selected by their teachers.

-Students are expected to purchase a grammar book and revision book, to be used in class and at home.
+Students are expected to purchase a revision book, to be used in class and at home.

 Progression